Richard Carpenter (architect): Biography

 Carpenter is perhaps best remembered for his recreation of Holdenby House.
 This large country house in Northamptonshire had originally been built in the sixteenth century by Sir Christopher Hatton, Lord Chancellor to Queen Elizabeth I; one of the largest and grandest houses in England, it had been subsequently sold to James I and became a royal palace.
 Following the Civil War it had been mostly demolished.
 In 1873 Carpenter was employed by the owner Viscountess Clifden to recreate the Elizabethan house incorporating the little that remained of it.
 Although Carpenter's house was only an eighth the size of the former palace, the completed Elizabethan-style mansion was an architectural success.
 The many gabled stone new house, with tall ornamental chimneys and mullioned windows was approached through the original tripartite arches of the former palace.
 In 1887 Carpenter returned to Holdenby to design the great panelled entrance hall.
 It is at Holdenby, away from the ecclesiastical Gothic, that Carpenter's versatility of style as an architect can truly be seen.

 By 1875 Carpenter was again working in Northamptonshire, this time working in a thirteenth-century design for the new chancel at the church of St Margaret Luddington-in-the-Brook.
 A large project in 1877 was the full scale restoration of the church of St Mary the Virgin at Goudhurst, Kent.
 This included the building of a vestry and a large part of the south aisle.
 Carpenter, working in 1865 with William Slater, who had been in partnership with his father, had prepared the plans for an earlier restoration of this church.

 In 1879 Carpenter and Ingelow received the commission to create the topographical crown of Nathaniel Woodard's schools – Ellesmere College with its "H" plan and gothic facade looking out over a quadrangle, terraces and playing fields towards the hills of Wales.

 In 1884 Carpenter and Ingelow received an important commission to design what is today known as the Chapel Court at Jesus College, Cambridge.
 Working with red brick, the court with a central castellated tower blends harmoniously with its surroundings.

-In 1888 the partnership unsuccessfully entered the competition to design Cathedral of St. John the Divine in New York City; the eventual winners were the New York firm of Heins and Lafarge.
+In 1888 the partnership unsuccessfully entered the competition to design Cathedral of St. John the Divine in New York City; the eventual winners were the New York firm of Heins & LaFarge.

 The church of St Mary and All Saints, Willingham, was one of the last restorations by the partnership, completed in 1891.
 Carpenter died in 1893 aged 52.